tz1and/tezland/README.md

-needs latest bcdhub with hangzhou support. build local with
+needs latest bcdhub with hangzhou support. bump version and build local with

  make stable-images